PetRose/ConvertWord2PDF/README.md

 The purpose of this handy tool, is to facilitate the conversion process for large scale projects/organisations which:
 - Produce large amount of Word documents, and has to mass-convert these for audiences in the form af PDF files readable through the Adobe Reader or any PDF Reader.
+A useful feature added, is the ability to run the script without any User Intervention ie. as a Scheduled Task on a server (with PowerShell) or a client Windows machine.
+You just need to look at the Examples.
+Type this in the PS CMD line: Get-Help .\Convert-Word2PDF.ps1 -Examples

 ### Prerequisites